Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

-Thank you for giving me opportunity to solve the MaxMind coding challenge, I really enjoyed while solving the problem.
+Thank you for giving me the opportunity to solve the MaxMind coding challenge, I really enjoyed while solving the problem.

 1. I implemented the coding challenge using Python3 (3.8.10).
-2. I utilized functional programing to solve the problem and followed best current practices.
-However, the code can easily be extend to follow any other programming techniques such as OOP/MVC.
+2. I utilized functional programming to solve the problem and followed the best current coding practices.
+However, the code can easily be extended to follow any other design techniques such as OOP/MVC.
-3. I printed the output both in console and html file(open automatically).
+3. I printed the output both in console and Html file (open automatically if GUI supports).
 4. With the most viewed page, I also printed the #viewCount.
-5. In the assignment question, it says "Ignore all requests for images", and in the access.log file, I found there are many request starting "/images/...." such as "/images/ratings/blue-4-00.png", and if I filter with the given "/[a-f0-9]+/images/" since "+" represents "1 or more", all the request for images could not be ignored.
+5. In the assignment question, it says "Ignore all requests for images", and in the access.log file, I found there are many requests starting "/images/...." such as "/images/ratings/blue-4-00.png", and if I filter with the given "/[a-f0-9]+/images/" since "+" represents "1 or more", all the request for images could not be ignored.
 So, I changed the regular expression pattern to  "/[a-f0-9]*/images/" where "\*" represents "0 or more" so that I can ignore all requests for images.
-6. I also printed the total execution time with different access.log file.
+6. I also printed the total execution time with different access.log files.
 Please find the different log files here: https://drive.google.com/drive/folders/1tXbwB1UG53xaF1KmAibXuWM7LOLDfNrW?usp=sharing
-7. Due to time constraints, I could not address any unit testing.

 How to run the code:
 ========================
-On a standard Ubuntu system (Ubuntu 20.04 or less), at first we need to check whether python is already installed or not:<br>
+On a standard Ubuntu system (Ubuntu 20.04 or less), at first, we need to check whether Python is already installed or not:<br>

-Ubuntu version 20.04: python3 --version<br>
+Ubuntu version 20.04:<br>
+python3 --version<br><br>
+Prior Ubuntu versions:<br>
-Previous versions: python --version<br>
+python --version<br>

-If python3 is not installed, please run following commands:<br>
+If python3 is not installed, please run the following commands:<br>
 sudo apt-get update<br>
 sudo apt-get install python3<br>
 Reference: https://www.makeuseof.com/install-python-ubuntu/<br>

-Once, python3 is installed, we need to install "geoip2" module by following command:<br>
+Once, python3 is installed, we need to install the "geoip2" module by following command:<br>

 pip install geoip2<br>

 Reference: https://pypi.org/project/geoip2/<br>

-If pip (Pip Install Packages) is not installed, please execute following command:<br>
+If pip (Pip Install Packages) is not installed, please execute the following command:<br>
 sudo apt install python3-pip<br>

-We are now ready to run the code by following command (Ubuntu 20.04):<br>
+We are now ready to run the code by the following command (Ubuntu 20.04):<br>
 python3 parseGeoLiteCityDB.py access.log<br>

 For prior Ubuntu version:<br>